Everything You Need To Know About Arizona Weed Tax - LaJolla.com

 This post is part of our Best Dispensaries in Arizona series, brought to you by Cannabist Tempe.

 If you live, work, or play in Arizona, then you know all about the endless opportunities and luxuries this great state provides.
 Arizona is replete with breathtaking landscapes, electric entertainment venues, world-class shopping, eclectic arts, culture, fine dining and so much more.
 Now, since the voter-approved Proposition 207 was passed in April of 2020, Arizonians find themselves enjoying all the pleasures associated with possessing and purchasing adult-use, legal marijuana too.
+But what about Arizona weed tax?
+What’s that all about?
+Let’s find out.

-In fact, the state’s cannabis industry now exceeds $1 billion in revenue annually, which means high times for both consumers and respectable AZ dispensaries like Cannabist Tempe and SWC Arizona in Prescott.
+At the time of this writing, the state’s cannabis industry now exceeds $1 billion in revenue annually, which means high times for both consumers and respectable AZ dispensaries like Cannabist Tempe and SWC Arizona in Prescott.
 What’s more, $215 million of that billion-plus chunk of change accounts for taxes collected on medical and recreational marijuana sales during last year alone, according to the Arizona Department of Revenue.

 That’s a lot of dough, and you might be asking yourself, “How much is tax on weed in Arizona?”
 If so, you’ve come to the right place.
 Read on for eye-opening facts and details about Arizona weed tax rates, where all that money goes, and what it means for the Grand Canyon State.